sourcegraph/deploy-sourcegraph-k8s/examples/privileged/README.md

 # Privileged Overlay

 An overlay to enable service discover for frontend.
-It also starts all non-monitoring services with root user and allows privilege.
+It also starts all services with root user and allows privilege.

 IMPORTANT: RBACs must be enabled for your cluster to use this overlay.